 Other Compensation: Compensation from the university or a university affiliated entity for media, public relations, endorsements, guaranteed summer camp payments, payments based on ticket revenue when available, personal expense accounts (i.e. expenses taxable to the employee), housing allowances, etc. Deferred compensation and retention payments are included on a pro rata basis if the only circumstances in which the payment would be forfeited are (A) the University terminates the coach’s employment for cause, and/or (B) if the Coach resigns from the University.

 Outside Income: Separate, third party (i.e., non-university related entities as opposed to athletic corporations) contracts, and/or annual athletically related income reports for the most recent year available other than those related to university provided Base Salary or Other Compensation.
-Note that NCAA Bylaw 126.96.36.199 was recently repealed.
-As a result of this, coaches are no longer required, in every instance, to disclose outside athletically-related income, and many schools no longer provide this information.
-As such, certain coaches may receive outside income that is not included in our determination of Total Compensation.
+In 2016, the NCAA repealed Bylaw 188.8.131.52 (mandatory reporting of outside income).
+In 2018, following the wake of the federal investigation into corruption on college basketball, the NCAA reinstated the requirement that coaches disclose athletically related outside income.
+The disclosure requirement does not require public disclosure of outside income – just that it be reported to the university president or chancellor.
+Consequently, some schools make this information available and others do not.
+As such, certain coaches may have received outside income that is not included in our determination of Total Compensation.

 Total Compensation: The aggregate sum of items described above.
 Value of perquisites such as game tickets, luxury suites, cars, family travel, country club memberships and standard university benefits such as health care are not included.
 Baseball contracts frequently include allowances for equipment.
 These allowances were considered perquisites, rather than Outside Income, for purposes of this survey.